-Topic: Cross-Sectional Studies and Surveys - Uses and Principles
+Topic: Cross-Sectional and Cohort studies - Uses and Principles

-- 1. Describe the utility and pitfalls of case studies and case series - 2.
-Describe the uses, strengths, and weaknesses of a cross-sectional study designs - 3.
+- 1. Describe the uses, strengths, and weaknesses of cross-sectional study designs. - 2.
+Describe the uses, strengths, and weaknesses of cohort study designs. - 3.
 Apply and manipulate concepts of probability to ascertain prevalence. - 4.
 Differentiate concepts of incidence, prevalence, and estimates of relative risk.